Skip to main content

 The ADPC is also working closely with 14 state agencies to create & implement the comprehensive plan.

 The commission and its partners are building on years of research, conducted by the ADPC (such as the material on the Reports page) and other entities.
-Additionally, the 5-year plan will be informed by a range of voices from across the state, with input gathered via regional conversations, community meetings and focus groups.
+Additionally, the 5-year plan is informed by a range of voices from across the state, with input gathered via regional conversations, community meetings and focus groups.

 Click on the image at right to see the full-sized infographic.